Reynolddoss/Election_Analysis/README.md

-## Election-Prediction-using-sentimental-analysis-Twitter
+# Election-Prediction-using-sentimental-analysis-Twitter
 Predicting the election results using the tweets with sentimental analysis and Bayes model.

 ## An Overview
-The following code is to get the tweets from the twitter(A social Network).These tweets are then passeed into the program which gives out the polarity-positive,Negative and neutral.
-This is used to generate a graph which clearly displays the outcome of the election results.
+Twitter a social website where people comment on several on going topics called tweets.
+If the tweets related to a particular topic a overall sentimental analysis can be drawn out, which would bring out the emotion of people of those who tweet.
+This can used to analyse sevaral conclusion.The Election analysis uses the same to drive out the emotion of people.

 ## Prerequisation
 1. Python 2.7